 The Investigations Division is divided into two major categories, crimes against person and crimes against property.

 The Criminal Investigations Section specializes in crimes against person and crimes against property.
 Detectives investigate all types of crime from a vehicle break-in to a homicide case.
 All police department cases are reviewed by the Criminal Investigations Section supervisors who determine next steps and assignment to a detective for further investigation.
-Essentially all violent crimes against persons, crimes against vulnerable adults, or other incidents of an especially serious nature are assigned or follow-up.

 The Special Investigations Section fulfills a unique function within the Department’s organization.
 The primary mission of Special Investigations is to avert criminal activity by working in a covert manner and utilizing specialized training and resources.
 The detectives assigned to Special Investigations are in a unique position to assist other divisions of the department to conduct sensitive investigations in a variety of circumstances.
 The Special Investigations Section collects intelligence on potential criminal activity provided by the Norman community and other police officers.
 Detectives begin a basic inquiry technique which establishes the validity of the information and potential assignment as a full comprehensive investigation.